KarlSemilla/odin-recipes/README.md

 This is project is part of the Foundations Course of the Odin Project.

-This project will cover the fundametals of HTML and CSS.
+This is a webpage comprise of different recipes!

 ## Skills Demonstrated